edX Online

 After completing your degree, you may qualify to join corporate finance teams in entry-level roles.
 You could also continue your education, building skills and knowledge to help you enter the workforce in a higher-level role.

-Bachelor's in finance program curriculum
+Bachelor's in finance curriculum

 Bachelor's in finance programs feature core requirements, electives, and general education components.
 Some programs have culminating experiences, such as a capstone project.